-Value We Create Material Topics Why is this important in creating sustained value and our stakeholders CLEAN COPPER FOR A GREEN TRANSITION Operational Performance and Innovation Our organization has established itself as a trustworthy partner to our customers by ensuring the provision of the purest copper concentrate.
+Value We Create Material Topics Why is this important in creating sustained d value and our stakeholders CLEAN COPPER FOR A GREEN TRANSITION p.18 Operational Performance and Innovation Our organization has established itself as a trustworthy partner to our customers by ensuring the provision of the cleanest copper concentrate.
 Our main goal is to maintain the quality of our copper concentrates through the adoption of top-tier procedures and the promotion of ongoing innovation.
-2,352,993 dmt of copper produced and delivered since 2008 479 shipments since 2008 11 PRETABLE STREE ADDIMENSION 12 Preference ADDIMENSION ADDIMENSIO Climate Change The negative effects of climate change will impact the health and safety of our coworkers and the communities we are part of, given our location.
+2,352,993 dmt of copper produced and delivered since 2008 479 shipments since 2008 11 PRESIDENCE DE LA COMPANION Climate Change The negative effects of climate change will impact the health and safety of our coworkers and the communities we are part of, given our location.
 As the demand for copper, an essential metal in the green transition, rises, the need for renewable energy systems will also grow.
-PHP215.7mn invested in Annual Environmental Protection to date 1,701.5 hectares reforested areas to date 13 Anter To Series Environmental Footprint By managing the environmental impact of our operations, we can control and mitigate costs and risks across the entire value chain.
-36.3% water recycled 127,838 mt overburden materials diverted from landfill Conservation and Protection of Biodiversity Long-term investments in rehabilitation efforts and the preservation of biodiversity are essential aspects of our responsibilities toward environmental stewardship.
+PHP215.7mn invested in Annual Environmental Protection to date 1,701.5 hectares reforested areas to date 13 DANK LITTON Environmental Footprint By managing the environmental impact of our operations, we can control and mitigate costs and risks across the entire value chain.
+61% water recycled 127,838 mt overburden materials diverted from landfill Conservation and Protection of Biodiversity Long-term investments in rehabilitation efforts and the preservation of biodiversity are essential aspects of our responsibilities toward environmental stewardship.
 Alongside significantly improving our compliance with legal obligations, these also provide social and environmental benefits to our stakeholders.
-31 species of birds and bats protected 81 species of trees and plants protected 2,731,622 saplings planted at the mine complex to date PHP84.9mn Final Mine Rehabilitation and Decommissioning Fund deposited as a trust fund PEOPLE WELL-BEING AND DEVELOPMENT QQQ p.26 Occupational Health and Safety Establishing stringent safety protocols and standards for our coworkers and contractors is an essential aspect of proficient management.
+31 species of birds and bats protected 81 species of trees and plants protected 2,731,622 saplings planted at the mine complex to date Php84.9mn Final Mine Rehabilitation and Decommissioning Fund deposited as a trust fund Occupational Health and Safety Establishing stringent safety protocols and standards for our coworkers and contractors is an essential aspect of proficient management.
 By prioritizing safety, we can prevent operational disruptions and sustain a healthy, engaged workforce across our operations.
-ISO 45001:2018 certified 29.3mn of manhours without lost time 50 days lost in 2024 22 safety trainings conducted in 2024 115 safety orientations conducted in 2024 3 ADDE HEALTH A B BOLLER 5 COMPANY S COMP Human Rights, Labor Rights and Equal Opportunities Through our commitment to human rights, labor rights, and equal opportunity, we create a space that promotes active engagement and shared advantages among our coworkers and business partners.
+ISO 45001:2018 certified 29.3mm of manhours without lost time 50 days lost in 2024 22 safety trainings conducted in 2024 115 safety orientations conducted in 2024 3 MON HOLES 4 DOLLARS ANY WILL STIFE 5 GROOM 8 STOCK MONTA AND STOCK MONTA PEOPLE WELL-BEING AND DEVELOPMENT P.26 Human Rights, Labor Rights and Equal Opportunities Through our commitment to human rights, labor rights, and equal opportunity, we create a space that promotes active engagement and shared advantages among our coworkers and business partners.
 23% women in management positions 53% employees covered by collective bargaining agreement Employee Training and Development We view our coworkers as our most valuable resource.
-Investing in them allows for their growth as leaders alongside us, ensuring that our business goals and their long-term professional development align seamlessly.
-63,064.5 total hours of training conducted
+Investing in them allows for their growth as leaders alongside us, ensuring that our business goals and their long-term professional development align seamlessly. • 62,241 total hours of training conducted p.32